auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

 Humans occupy a strange place in the ecosystem.
 We are creatures that have multiplied our EROI's beyond the standard range of [0,2].
 Fossil fuels are like batteries which have been slowly charged by the sun over thousands of years.
+The EROI of fossil fuels is massive at 1:100.
+For every one unit of energy we put in, we get the equivalent of one hundred units of power back.
+We dig and extract the fossil fuel, costing energy, then we burn the fuel in an explosion one hundred times the force of extraction.
+Fossil fuels used to give a 1:100 ratio of EROI, but we are largely left with crude oil now.
+The EROI is closer to 1:30 which is still enough to support the advanced society we live in today, something beyond the nature of ecosystems.

 ### We are like water.

 Water is an excellent heat conductor.
 Since we are a slow but dynamic burning fire, we need a way for our body to expel heat (thermal energy) less we burn up too quickly and lose homeostasis to maintain our form in working order.
 Water saps the heat away from our bodies by changing its state.
 Water can leave our body through sweating.
 The sweat beads on our skin and eventually absorbs enough thermal energy that the sweat changes from a liquid state into a gaseous state, evaporating on the skin.
 Water is how we measure temperature in Celsius.
 [Under normal atmospheric conditions, water is solid (ice) at 0 degrees Celsius, water vapor at 100 degrees Celsius, and liquid in between](https://www.grc.nasa.gov/WWW/K-12/rocket/state.html).

-"In physics, a state of matter is one of the distinct forms in which matter can exist.
+> "In physics, a state of matter is one of the distinct forms in which matter can exist.
 Four states of matter are observable in everyday life: solid, liquid, gas, and plasma.
 Many intermediate states are known to exist, such as liquid crystal, and some states only exist under extreme conditions, such as Bose–Einstein condensates, neutron-degenerate matter, and quark–gluon plasma, which only occur, respectively, in situations of extreme cold, extreme density, and extremely high energy.
-For a complete list of all exotic states of matter, see the list of states of matter.
+For a complete list of all exotic states of matter, see the [list of states of matter](https://en.wikipedia.org/wiki/List_of_states_of_matter).

-Historically, the distinction is made based on qualitative differences in properties.
+> Historically, the distinction is made based on qualitative differences in properties.
 Matter in the solid state maintains a fixed volume and shape, with component particles (atoms, molecules or ions) close together and fixed into place.
 Matter in the liquid state maintains a fixed volume, but has a variable shape that adapts to fit its container.
 Its particles are still close together but move freely.
 Matter in the gaseous state has both variable volume and shape, adapting both to fit its container.
 Its particles are neither close together nor fixed in place.
 Matter in the plasma state has variable volume and shape, and contains neutral atoms as well as a significant number of ions and electrons, both of which can move around freely.

-The term phase is sometimes used as a synonym for state of matter, but a system can contain several immiscible phases of the same state of matter."
+> The term phase is sometimes used as a synonym for state of matter, but a system can contain several immiscible phases of the same state of matter."
 [State of matter](https://en.wikipedia.org/wiki/State_of_matter)

 Every element has a range of temperatures at which it's in a solid state.
 Passed a melting point, a liquid state.
 Passed a boiling point, a gas.
 Finally, a plasma state like the surface of the Sun with electromagnetic properties.
 There are other states of matter, but these are the ones we typically interact with and categorize as daily reality.